smlpt/MLP-Tool/Documentation_EN.md

 ### Scaler

-If the dataset is not within the range of 0-1 yet, checking this option will scale all data to the minimum and maximum values of the training data and output the factor and the minimum value to the console.
-These values can then be used in other software to descale the model output back to the original range.
+If the dataset is not within the range of 0-1 yet, checking this option will scale all values of the training data to fit into the range of 0-1 and output the factor and the minimum value to the console.
+These values can then be used in other software to scale the model output back to the original range.

 ### Configuration